 There are many different ways to choose the dozen most colorful trees for fall.
 Since beauty is in the eye of the beholder, specimens that offer more than just autumn beauty have been selected for this list.
 Who needs a one-trick pony, right?
 The following list is composed of fall-foliage standouts that provide an additional benefit.

 01 of 12

 The touch of green mixed into Sunburst honey locust's leaves gives them a more interesting look than fall foliage that is just plain yellow.
 As an additional benefit, this tough customer is a good street tree.
 Besides tolerating drought and road salt, it is a pollution-tolerant tree and does not make much of a mess -- all resume enhancements for a tree that must stand up to the rigors associated with life on the roadside.

 02 of 12

 River birch is a colorful tree in fall, but to stop there would be to shortchange it.
-This is actually a great choice for achieving year-round interest in your landscaping, because river birch's best feature is not the fall color of its leaves, but rather its fascinating bark -- which is there for you to enjoy winter, spring, summer, and fall.
-As an added benefit (and true to its name), river birch trees tolerate wet areas in the landscape better than do many other plants.
+This is a great choice for achieving year-round interest in your landscaping because river birch's best feature is not the fall color of its leaves, but rather its fascinating bark, which is there for you to enjoy winter, spring, summer, and fall.
+As an added benefit, river birch trees tolerate wet areas in the landscape better than do many other plants.

-While river birch... is one of the more popular birch trees used in landscaping in North America currently, other types do exist and have their own benefits.
+While river birch is one of the more popular birch trees used in landscaping in North America currently, other types do exist and have their own benefits.
 The classic (paper) birch has bark with a white color; yellow birch offers an interesting golden bark.
-Still other birches have a weeping form.
+Other birches have a weeping form.
 All of these fine fall-foliage trees display yellow leaves in autumn.

 03 of 12